mavryk-network/taquito/website/versioned_docs/version-20.0.0/quick_start.md

 ### Using the inMemory Signer and Importing a key

 The `InMemorySigner` package is useful for development and testing.
-It's an easy way to get started with Tezos when you don't need to interact with a user's wallet.
+It's an easy way to get started with Mavryk when you don't need to interact with a user's wallet.
 The `InMemorySigner` is suitable for testing and development.
 Should you be writing code for production that deals with real value tokens, we strongly recommend that you use a RemoteSigner that an HSM backs.

 This feature will import your private key in memory and sign operations using this key.